CoboGlobal/cobo-waas2-go-sdk/docs/WalletsAPI.md

 )

 func main() {
-	walletType := CoboWaas2.WalletType("Custodial") // WalletType | The wallet type.  - `Custodial`: Custodial Wallets  - `MPC`: MPC Wallets  - `SmartContract`: Smart Contract Wallets  - `Exchange`: Exchange Wallets  (optional) walletSubtype := CoboWaas2.WalletSubtype("Asset") // WalletSubtype | The wallet subtype.  - `Asset`: Custodial Wallets (Asset Wallets)  - `Web3`: Custodial Wallets (Web3 Wallets)  - `Main`: Exchange Wallets (Main Account)  - `Sub`: Exchange Wallets (Sub Account)  - `Org-Controlled`: MPC Wallets (Organization-Controlled Wallets)  - `User-Controlled`: MPC Wallets (User-Controlled Wallets)  - `Safe{Wallet}`: Smart Contract Wallets (Safe{Wallet})  (optional) vaultId := "f47ac10b-58cc-4372-a567-0e02b2c3d479" // string | The MPC Vault ID. (optional) limit := int32(10) // int32 | The maximum number of objects to return.
-The value range is [1, 50]. (optional) (default to 10)
+	walletType := CoboWaas2.WalletType("Custodial") // WalletType | The wallet type.  - `Custodial`: [Custodial Wallets](https://manuals.cobo.com/en/portal/custodial-wallets/introduction)  - `MPC`: [MPC Wallets](https://manuals.cobo.com/en/portal/mpc-wallets/introduction)  - `SmartContract`: [Smart Contract Wallets](https://manuals.cobo.com/en/portal/smart-contract-wallets/introduction)  - `Exchange`: [Exchange Wallets](https://manuals.cobo.com/en/portal/exchange-wallets/introduction)  (optional)
+	walletSubtype := CoboWaas2.WalletSubtype("Asset") // WalletSubtype | The wallet subtype.  - `Asset`: Custodial Wallets (Asset Wallets)  - `Web3`: Custodial Wallets (Web3 Wallets)  - `Main`: Exchange Wallets (Main Account)  - `Sub`: Exchange Wallets (Sub Account)  - `Org-Controlled`: MPC Wallets (Organization-Controlled Wallets)  - `User-Controlled`: MPC Wallets (User-Controlled Wallets)  - `Safe{Wallet}`: Smart Contract Wallets (Safe{Wallet})  (optional) projectId := "f47ac10b-58cc-4372-a567-0e02b2c3d479" // string | The project ID. (optional)
-	before := "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f" // string | An object ID which serves as a cursor for pagination.
-For example, if you specify `before` as `foo`, the request will retrieve a list of data objects that end before the object with the object ID `foo`.
+	vaultId := "f47ac10b-58cc-4372-a567-0e02b2c3d479" // string | The MPC vault ID.
+This parameter is applicable to MPC Wallets only. (optional) limit := int32(10) // int32 | The maximum number of objects to return.
+The default value range is [1, 50] and can be set endpoint specified. (optional) (default to 10) before := "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f" // string | An object ID which serves as a cursor for pagination.
+For example, if you specify `before` as `8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f`, the request will retrieve a list of data objects that end before the object with the object ID `8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f`.
 You can set this parameter to the value of `pagination.after` in the response of the previous request.
-If you set both `after` or `before`, only the setting of `before` will take effect. (optional) after := "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f" // string | An object ID which serves as a cursor for pagination.
-For example, if you specify `after` as `bar`, the request will retrieve a list of data objects that start after the object with the object ID `bar`.
+If you set both `after` or `before`, only the setting of `before` will take effect.
+If the `before` and `after` are both set to empty, the first slice is returned.  (optional) after := "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f" // string | An object ID which serves as a cursor for pagination.
+For example, if you specify `after` as `8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f`, the request will retrieve a list of data objects that start after the object with the object ID `8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f`.
 You can set this parameter to the value of `pagination.before` in the response of the previous request.
-If you set both `after` or `before`, only the setting of `before` will take effect. (optional)
+If you set both `after` or `before`, only the setting of `before` will take effect.
+If the `before` is set to empty and `after` is set to `last`, the last slice is returned.  (optional)

 	configuration := CoboWaas2.NewConfiguration()
 	apiClient := CoboWaas2.NewAPIClient(configuration)